freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/how-to-put-a-profile-together.md

 This creates an `h2` element with the class `center` and id `welcome` containing the text `Welcome, ` followed by the username.

-Also, in `profile.pug`, add a link referring to the `/logout` route, which will host the logic to unauthenticate a user.
+Also, in `profile.pug`, add a link referring to the `/logout` route, which will host the logic to unauthenticate a user:

 ```pug
 a(href='/logout') Logout